 This is the second ACLU effort to get methadone for an inmate in Massachusetts.
 In September, it sued the Essex County House of Correction on behalf of a prospective inmate, Geoffrey Pesce.
 A federal judge ordered the county to provide methadone to Pesce, and last month he began his sentence, becoming the first man in recent decades to receive methadone behind bars in Massachusetts.

-In an e-mail Friday, the Federal Bureau of Prisons declined to comment on the suit.
+The Federal Bureau of Prisons declined to comment on the suit.

 The US attorney in Massachusetts has investigated prisons and jails in Massachusetts for failing to provide medications to treat opioid addiction.
 And yet the federal government’s prisons also deny the treatments.